December 03, 2020

 Plank drags are a complete core exercise, and like all planks, your glutes, quads, shoulders and back will be engaged for stability.
 They will also work your arms as you need to drag the kettlebell from side to side.

 That’s it!
 Let us know what you think in the comments below.
-If you’d like give Scott a shout out on Instagram too.

 If you have any questions about this beginner kettlebell workout or anything related to kettlebells, please feel free to contact us.
 We are glad to hear from you.